nilayjain12/clover-checkout-app/README.md

 - **Clover OAuth 2.0:** Secure authentication flow to connect to a merchant's Clover account.
 - **Secure Token Management:** Access tokens are securely stored and managed by the backend.
 - **Payment Processing:** A complete payment flow that creates an order, adds a line item, and processes a payment using the Clover API.
+- **Dynamic Tender Selection:** The app automatically fetches and uses the correct tender ID for "Credit Card" for each merchant, ensuring compatibility with any merchant account.
 - **Transaction History:** View a list of recent transactions and their status (successful or failed).
 - **Modern UI:** A clean, responsive user interface with clear user feedback, including loading states and error messages.
 - **Containerized:** Uses Docker and Docker Compose, allowing the application to be run with a single command.